magpylib/magpylib/docs/_pages/0_documentation.rst

 Calculating the Magnetic Field
 ##############################

-To calculate the fields, magpylib uses mostly analytical expressions that can be found in the literature.
-A detailed analysis of the precision and applicability of these solutions can be found in the :ref:`physComp`.
-In a nutshell, the fields of dipole and current are exact for their geometry.
+To calculate the field, magpylib uses mostly analytical expressions that can be found in the literature.
+References, validity and discussion of these solutions can be found in the :ref:`physComp` section.
+In a nutshell, the fields of the dipole and the currents are exact.
 For the magnet classes the analytical solutions deal with homogeneous, fixed magnetizations.
-For typical hard ferromagnets like Ferrite, Neodyme and SmCo the accuracy of the solution easily exceeds 98%.
+For hard ferromagnets with large coercive fields like Ferrite, Neodyme and SmCo the error is typically below 2%.

-There are two possibilities to calculate the magnetic field:
+There are two possibilities to calculate the magnetic field of a source object ``s``:

-1. Using the `s.getB(pos)` method of source objects.
+1. Using the ``s.getB(pos)`` method
-2. Using the `magpylib.vector` subpackage.
+2. Using the `magpylib.vector` subpackage

 **The first method:** Each source object (or collection) `s` has a method `s.getB(pos)` which returns the magnetic field generated by `s` at the position `pos`.